-The State of Indiana has sold off 299 acres of our public forests in the Yellowwood Backcountry Area (BCA).
+In November 2017, the State of Indiana sold off 299 acres of our public forests in the Yellowwood Backcountry Area (BCA).
 This forest is at the center of Indiana Forest Alliance’s multi-year survey of flora & fauna known as the Ecoblitz.
 This forest is home to many threatened, rare, and endangered species.
 This forest is used by campers, hikers, backpackers, and hunters.
 This forest is part of our natural heritage, contains at least 50 trees more than 100 years old, and deserved to be protected.

-The Division of Forestry sold off the forest to commercial logging interests Nov.
-9. 225 showed up to protest.
+When the Division of Forestry sold off the forest to commercial logging companies, 225 people showed up to protest.

 The state’s largest newspaper endorsed pausing this logging plan.
 View the Indianapolis Star editorial here.